 ISO 27001 lists the requirements for building a compliant ISMS.
-If you don’t meet these standards, you can’t get a certificate.
+The ISMS must be:

-Annex A of ISO 27001 lists specific controls that an organization might use to meet these requirements.
-It consists of 114 ideas your company might find relevant.
+Annex A of the most recent version — ISO/IEC 27001:2022 — lists 93 controls that an organization might use to meet these requirements.

 ISO 27002 builds on the controls discussed in Annex A of ISO 27001.
 While Annex A provides a quick rundown of each control, ISO 27002 describes them all in full.

 ISO 27003 provides general guidance on building an ISMS.
-It’s an excellent resource for the pre-audit phase when you can use its guidelines to conduct a gap analysis.
-That is when you research what your company still needs to do in order to reach ISO 27001 compliance.
+It’s an excellent resource for the pre-audit phase when you can use its guidelines to conduct a gap analysis and determine what your company still needs to do in order to reach ISO 27001 compliance.

 ISO 27004 builds on ISO 27003 by suggesting ways to evaluate and monitor the security of your ISMS.
 It also helps organizations determine which of the controls in ISO 27002 might be useful for audit preparation.

-ISO 27005 is devoted to risk management.
+ISO 27005 is a code of practice devoted to information security risk management.
 Since forecasting, analyzing, and mitigating risk is a crucial part of ISO 27001 certification, it pays to study this one in as much detail as possible.
-Sections cover assessing risks, choosing whether to mitigate, accept, or avoid them, and monitoring risk responses over time.

-ISO introduced this new pair of standards in 2019.
+This new pair of information security standards was introduced in 2011 and revised in 2020.
 They build on ISO 27006 by providing guidelines for accredited organizations to conduct ISMS audits.

-This pair of standards first appeared in 2015, near the beginning of the cloud services boom.
+This pair of information security standards first appeared in 2014, near the beginning of the cloud services boom.
 They provide controls for securing any data your organization stores in the cloud.

-The standards in ISO 27033 govern network security.
-ISO 27002 includes several controls for securing a company’s internal network; ISO 27033 builds on these controls and offers advice for implementing them.
+The code of practice in ISO 27033 governs network security.
+ISO 27002 includes several controls for securing a company’s internal network.
+ISO 27033 builds on these controls and offers specification and implementation guidance.

 One of the newest ISO standards, ISO 27701 focuses on privacy.
 It was created in response to the EU strengthening GDPR and requiring organizations to take “appropriate measures” to secure users’ private information.

-ISO 27701 explains what certain appropriate measures might be.
+ISO 27701 explains what those appropriate measures might be.
 In essence, it’s about building a privacy information management system (PIMS) in conjunction with your ISMS.

 How do I get ISO 27000 certified?

-Start the process by understanding ISO 27000 in detail.
-Understand every part of ISO 27001 and any other standards series that relates directly to your business.
 For example, if you store part of your infrastructure in the cloud, study ISO 27017 and ISO 27018.
-If you’re in the EU, study ISO 27701, and so on.
+If your customers are in the EU, study ISO 27701, etc.